2018-2019 Academic Catalogs

 The Peer Tutoring Program at Minot State University is certified by the College Reading and Learning Association’s International Tutor Training Program (ITTPC).
 This allows MSU to train and certify tutors at Level I of the ITTPC program.
 Level I requires 25 hours of actual compensated tutoring and participation in 10 hours of training experiences.

 Engagement Honor Roll

-Undergraduate students who complete a minimum of 50 hours, verified by supervisors, a combination of engagement activities will be recognized on the Engagement Honor Roll.
-The honor will show on the student's transcript for the semester it was earned.
+Undergraduate students who complete a minimum of 50 hours, which can be a combination of engagement activities in which will be recognized on the Engagement Honor Roll.
+Hours will be verified by the individual supervising the engagement activities.
+This accolade will show on the student's transcript for the semester in which it was earned.

 Starfish Early Alert

-Student success is a high priority at Minot State University, and day-to-day student performance and behavior are among the most useful indicators of issues related to student success.
-Starfish Early Alert is an easy-to-use student retention tool that helps students and their advisors stay informed about students’ academic progress.
+Student success is a high priority at Minot State University.
+Day-to-day student performance and behavior are among the most useful indicators of issues related to student success.
+Starfish Early Alert is an easy-to-use student retention tool which helps students and their advisors stay informed about students’ academic progress.
 Starfish users include students, advisors, instructors, and student support services.
 At Minot State University, Starfish will promote communication between instructors, students and their advisors, giving students and advisors a “heads-up” regarding attendance, academic or general concerns.
 Through automated email messages, students can receive “kudos” from instructors for their outstanding classroom performance.
-As well, students and advisors can receive “flag” notifications in areas of concern.
+Students and advisors may receive “flag” notifications in areas of concern.
 Once a flag is received, the message remains active in the system until it is removed by the advisor or support person who addresses the concern with the student, thereby closing the loop, indicating the student has been contacted about the issue.
-All flags are resolved at the end of the semester.

 New Student Orientation